 How to support the Bedouin gardens

 Some owners of the Bedouin gardens continue to grow fruit for their families, selling the remainder at a few local shops.
 If you want to really help these orchards, then ask around in St Katherine for their produce – fruit, tobacco, honey, and herbs.
 Purchasing them puts money in the pockets of the orchard owners and helps them continue maintaining their gardens.
 Plus, if you go trekking in the mountains, try sleeping a night or two in one of the Bedouin gardens.
 Many orchard owners have come together and formed Sinai Gardens.
 It is a community initiative to maintain, sustain, and develop more Bedouin Gardens in Sinai.
 You can select walks, treks, and stays with them.
-For a detailed list of Bedouin gardens in Sinai, check out this website.
+For information on how to visit the Bedouin gardens in Sinai, check out this website.

-P.S – This blog post is part of the expat series called the Cairo Chronicles.
-In every post, Maverickbird will try to focus on a new theme, emotion, and beauty of an expat life in the exciting, maddening city of Cairo.
+P.S – This blog post is part of the weekly series called the Cairo Chronicles.
+Every week, Maverickbird will try to focus on a new theme, emotion, and beauty of the expat life in the exciting, maddening city of Cairo.

 RESPONSIBLE TRAVELING-BECAUSE I CARE